Access to Nursing (SWAP) NQ

-This course is a SWAP (Scottish Wider Access Programme) where it will help you to develop the skills you need to progress into Higher Education.
+This course is a SWAP (Scottish Wider Access Programme) which supports adults, ordinarily resident in Scotland to return to education after a gap.
+It will help you to develop the skills you need to progress into Higher Education, to a wide range of HNC, HND and degree level courses.

-This course is aimed at people who have been out of full-time education for at least three years and have achieved qualifications.
+Students must have been out of full-time education for at least 3 years if they have studied to SCQF Level 5 and 5 years if they have studied to SCQF Level 6 or above.
 Biology at Credit level (Standard Grade) or National 5 is desirable.

 All applicants will be required to successfully pass a Protecting Vulnerable Groups (PVG) check.